EricZinda/Perplexity/backlog_will.md

         - things like "on" for "on the menu" or "table near the window"
       - The verb itself doesn't do anything except for breaking apart combinatorials and basic validation
       - Let the verb *group* do the heavy lifting

+- Change phrases like "I would like" to "I want" using Transforms
 - abstract-types
   - Dealing with multiple people in verbs
     - We don't want to say the same thing twice if it is the same